Sepsis: Causes & Symptoms

 One way to spot sepsis is to use the acronym SEPSIS:

-- E – Extreme pain or discomfort
+- E – Extreme shivering or muscle pain/fever

 - I – “I feel like I might die”